einhungerkuenstler/EinHungerkuenstler.github.io/study/Imperial_mathematics/year_2/Multivariable_Calculus_and_Differential_Equations/Part_I_Vector_Calculus/2_Div_Grad_Curl_and_all_That.md

 > - The definition of curl is only adapted to a vector field $$\vf$$, since it is a vector operator that only could be applied to a vector.
 >
 > - The physical meaning of the curl at $$P$$ is a measure of how much a vector field circulates or rotates about a given point $$P$$.
 When the flow is clockwise, the curl is positive, and when the flow is counterclockwise, the curl is negative.
 >
+> - The curl could only be defined in 3D space, since the gradient operator $$\nabla$$ is only defined in 3D space.
+>
 > - The cross product in the definition of curl $$\g \times \vf$$ is not commutative, i.e. $$\g \times \vf \neq \vf \times \g$$.
 Since the left hand side is a **vector operator** and the right hand side is curl of a vector field, which is a **vector**.